-You may also want to file a lawsuit, which is allowed under Florida law.
+You may also want to file a lawsuit, which Florida law allows.
 This can result in compensation for your child.
 Your lawyer can help guide you through the process of a civil lawsuit.

 How to Find a Florida Lawyer for the Cerebral Palsy Lawsuit Filing Process

 Choosing the Florida cerebral palsy lawyer who will take you through this process is a big and important decision.
-Look for a lawyer who specializes in medical malpractice or disability rights and who has proven experience working with clients like your family.
+Look for a lawyer specializing in medical malpractice or disability rights who has proven experience working with clients like your family.